- Music festivals are notorious for bringing in A-list headliners that fans want to see up up and personal.

 Front-load food and leisure at the beginning of the day

-I try to arrive between 12 and 2 PM — even if there aren’t many early performers I care about — to beat the late afternoon crowd and make sure I’m making the most of my ticket.
-Here is when I refuel, relax, and check out the retail tent.
+Even if there aren’t many early artists I’m interested in, I attempt to attend between 12 and 2 PM to avoid the late afternoon mob and make the most of my ticket.
+This is when I refuel, relax, and check out the retail tent.

 Take some time to eat a large meal and drink plenty of water.
-On Friday, I splurged on these chicken nuggets with truffle fries from a food stand called “Dank Nugz” — topped with scallions, bacon, and parmesan cheese — because I knew I wouldn’t eat another substantial meal until after Eilish’s performance.
+I splurged on these chicken nuggets with truffle fries from a food truck called “Dank Nugz” on Friday, topped with onions, bacon, and parmesan cheese, knowing I wouldn’t be able to eat anything substantial until after Eilish’s performance.

 Go to the main stage just before the penultimate performer’s set

 Festivals use a rotating schedule on several stages to reduce sound leakage and give each crew adequate time to set up.

 This implies that the second-to-last performer on the main stage will finish an hour or two, if not longer, before the headline performance starts.
 That may seem inconvenient, but it is your greatest chance to be near to the stage.

 If you leave between performances, you’ll be caught behind the ever-growing crowds jostling for the same perspective you want.

 On Friday, I arrived at the main stage just before Kehlani’s planned performance at 5:30 p.m.
 (Fortunately, I was intending to watch Kehlani’s set anyway since I adore her.
 “All Me” is a banger.)